-During remote exams, students will be monitored by a computer application the college uses via video, audio, and screen recording.
-If you are flagged by an evaluator, the video/audio recording of your exam session will be further reviewed by a faculty member.
-All faculty members have the right to review exams, recordings and any flagged notations on any exam on behalf of St. Joseph's College of Nursing at any time, including as part of random authorized quality assurance activities.
-Faculty reserve the right to determine any suspicions of violation of the honor and integrity code of conduct and will refer their suspicion and the student to the Associate Dean for Academic Affairs for further review in accordance with the Student Code of Conduct investigation procedures.
+During remote exams, students will be monitored.
+Faculty reserve the right to determine any suspicions of violation of the honor and integrity code of student conduct and will refer their suspicion and the student to the Associate Dean for Academic Affairs for further review in accordance with the Code of Student Conduct investigation procedures.
 Grades on all exams are not final until each exam is reviewed by faculty, if applicable.

 To control the remote testing environment, strict safeguards are required.
 The test must be taken in a private room with no other individuals present in the room at any time.
 Breaks are not permitted, and the student is not permitted to leave the visual recording field at any time once the test has commenced.
 Students should use the bathroom immediately before beginning the test.
 Students may only have paper and their computer at the table during the exam.
 Cell phones, papers, books and the use of tape recorders, smart watches, and other electronic and/or recording/photographing devices are prohibited from being accessible on the table.
 The paper must be shown to the camera prior to the beginning of the exam.
 The student is responsible to destroy the paper while being monitored by proctor when they have completed their exam.

 If a technical issue or emergency arises during the test, students are to contact the faculty member as outlined below.
 Cell phones are permitted in order for the student to contact faculty or staff only.
 Refer to the Process for Remote Exams as described below.